PandoraDay/8K60FPSMediaForYouTube/README.md

 # 8K60FPSMediaForYouTube
-Scripts that I used for working and preparing media to upload 8K 7680x4320 60FPS (4320p60) to YouTube.

-Here, I share some scripts I used to work and upload 8K 7680x4320 60FPS Media to YouTube.
+Here, I share some scripts I used to work, prepare and upload 8K 7680x4320 60FPS Media to YouTube, so YouTube actually process it in 4320p60.
 Some of them are Windows CMD BATS, some of them are Powershell 7.5.0 PS1 Scripts.
 I am not by all means an expert.
 I did this with help of Internet (AskUbuntu, Reddit, Stack Overflow, Super User, VideoHelp Forum, etc.) and AI such as Kimi AI, DeepSeek, ChatGPT and Microsoft Copilot.
 Please, feel free to use and adapt these scripts to your convenience.

-For Audio and Video technical details and workflow, please check my Reddit post (I got banned from Reddit after that post, for some reason)
+For context, Audio/Video technical details and workflow, please check my Reddit post (I got banned from Reddit after that post, for some reason)
 [Part 02 - My experience uploading 8K resolution videos to YouTube](https://www.reddit.com/r/videography/comments/1jg89z7)

 **Dependencies**
 Optional: [ffpb - A Terminal Progress Bar for ffmpeg](https://github.com/althonos/ffpb)
 ffmpeg 2025-03-20
 ffprobe 2025-03-20
-mediainfo 2025-03-20
+mediainfo v24.12
 Python 3.13
-yt-dlp
+yt-dlp 2025.02.19
 Windows CMD
 Windows PowerShell 7.5.0
 Important for PS1 Files that invoke `Start-Job` for parallell processing.
 These PS1 Scripts might not work with PowerShell 5.0 included in Windows by default

 **Directory Tree**
 Some of these scripts require the following Directory Tree: `Current Directory\new\svt`